- Professorial Lecturer

 Human Rights, Africa, Resource Curse, Corruption

-Since 2010, Sarah has been a lecturer at the George Washington University Elliott School of International Affairs teaching a graduate skills course on advocacy.
+Since 2010, Sarah has been a lecturer at the George Washington University Elliott School of International Affairs teaching graduate skills courses on advocacy.

-Sarah serves on the Board of Directors of EG Justice, a human rights organization focusing on Equatorial Guinea.
+Sarah serves on the Board of Directors of EG Justice, a human rights organization focusing on Equatorial Guinea and Global Financial Integrity, which focuses on combatting corruption and illicit financial flows.
 She received a B.A. from the University of Michigan and a J.D. from Boston College Law School.

 J.D.
 Boston College Law School